TobyBrull/silva/readme.md

 Silva is Latin for "forest".

-Silva is meant to be language-oriented programming language or, equivalently, a ecosystem of related programming languages.
+Silva is imagined to be language-oriented programming language or, equivalently, an ecosystem or library of related programming languages.

-The Seed language describes the grammar of other languages in a way that can be automatically turned into a parser for those languages.
-A parser generated from a Seed program is represented by the type "parse_root_t".
-A "parse_root_t" can be used to turn a stream of tokens into a "parse_tree_t".
+The Seed language describes the grammar of another language.
+A program in the Seed language can be automatically turned into a parser.
+A parser generated from a Seed program is represented by the type `silva::parse_root_t`.

-The Fern language is similar to JSON.
-It is described by the following Seed program in the string `silva::fern_seed` (file fern.hpp).
+The Fern language is akin to JSON.
+It is described by the following Seed program `silva::fern_seed_source_code` (in file fern.hpp).